ziweiWWANG/SHEF/READMe.md

 2. You can use the provided code to generate depth groud truth from camera position and point cloud.
 Or you can download the example depth ground truth images from [./event_frame_depth_data/depth_ground_truth](https://anu365-my.sharepoint.com/:f:/g/personal/u6456661_anu_edu_au/EuotzBGRLk1AhfOe9LlZuSQBVtis9MH86vz1DQgt8hzQPA?e=jhRg1h).

 3. For academic use only.
-Should you have any questions regarding this paper or datasets, please contact [ziwei.wang1@anu.edu.au](ziwei.wang1@anu.edu.au)
+Should you have any questions regarding this paper or datasets, please contact [ziwei.wang1@anu.edu.au](ziwei.wang1@anu.edu.au).
+4. The Australian National University's policy in OneDrive requires the dataset link to expire in 30 days.
+Please don't hesitate to contact the author or request in GitHub if you find the link is expired.